 Before making a purchase, you must ensure the house you are interested in is in good condition.
 If you sign a contract before fully grasping the extent of repairs or upgrades, you may be let down if issues that were not anticipated crop up later.

 A home inspection is a thorough examination of a property by a licensed inspector.
 The inspector will check for any significant problems, such as structural and electrical or plumbing issues and other potential safety hazards.
 Skipping the home inspection can lead to unexpected and costly repairs.
+So, you should be alert and on the lookout for common things that fail a home inspection.

 Not Shopping Before Choosing a Lender